cloud-coder/docker-lab-2016/part-1/README.md

     docker run –it mynginx /bin/bash
     ```

-2. Change to the web server root directory
+2. Change to the web server root directory and list files
     ```bash
     cd /usr/share/nginx/html
-    ```

-3. List the files in the directory

-    ```bash
     ls
     ```

-4. You should see your __*newIndex.html*__, along with the default files that nginx already had.
+3. You should see your __*newIndex.html*__, along with the default files that nginx already had.
-5. Exit from the container
+4. Exit from the container

 ## Run the NGINX Container and Test from your Local Machine

-Now that you have created an image using your Dockerfile, you can go ahead and create a running container from the image
+Now that you have created an image using your Dockerfile, you can go ahead and create a running
+container from the image

 1. Run Docker command to create container and map your ports: